While not

 picture and the

-years as a branch of Lloyds Bank.
+building lay unused for many years after serving as a branch of Lloyds

 |